Also known as Sainsbury’s site Development

 The former gasworks site south of Kensal Green Cemetery is the last major development site in the Royal Borough of Kensington and Chelsea (RBKC), and the borough is keen to see it redeveloped to provide more housing.

 (Note: The Earl’s Court site is partly in RBKC.
-They anticipate their initial planning application to be made in 2024).
+Their initial planning application was made in July 2024.
+See https://www.earlscourt.com/ for more information.)

 Note: QPARA provides links to external material for information.
 Presence of a link does not mean we have checked it for accuracy or support the views shown there.